+Picking the right spring beauty routine has its struggles.
 In terms of selecting products more appropriate for the spring, look for keywords like brightening, rejuvenating, repairing or exfoliating, rather than hydrating, calming or soothing, which are more tailored towards avoiding dry winter skin.
-Come spring, “you may be able to use fewer products that are primarily formulated to be moisturizing and hydrating, and more products with active ingredients like antioxidants, alpha hydroxy acids or retinoids, for example,” says Hadley King M.D., a board-certified dermatologist in New York City.
+Come spring, “you may be able to use fewer products that are primarily formulated to be moisturizing and hydrating, and more products with active ingredients like antioxidants, alpha hydroxy acids or retinoids, for example,” says Hadley King, M.D., a board-certified dermatologist in New York City.
 “Once the weather warms up and humidity increases, then your skin may not need as much hydrating and moisturizing, and it may be better able to tolerate active ingredients that could be drying or irritating.”

 Many people avoid exfoliation during the winter months, as it can oftentimes dry out skin even more.
 Spring is the ideal time to add exfoliation back into your routine, especially because we are able to tolerate acids and stronger formulations of active ingredients during these months (although, it’s important to wear sunscreen daily to protect your newly exfoliated skin).
 “During spring, it’s great to exfoliate and brighten the dull skin that has accumulated during the winter,” says Anna Guanche M.D., a board-certified dermatologist and celebrity beauty expert in Calabasas, California.